The Netherlands in World War II

 History of people

 The permanent exhibition takes visitors back to the forties, the period of the German occupation during World War II.
 Streets and walls full of photos that make up the décor of the Dutch Resistance Museum help evoke the climate of the war years.
-The authentic objects, photos and documents, film and sound fragments, tell the history of people who lived through that period.

 The exceptional as well as the everyday